Skip to content

 Trap types and maintenance

-We use DOC 200 & DOC 250 traps in wooden boxes to target mustelids (stoats, ferrets & weasels) and SA2 traps for feral cats.
+For kiwi protection we use DOC 200 & DOC 250 traps in wooden boxes to target mustelids (stoats, ferrets & weasels) and SA2 traps for feral cats.
 Our team of volunteer trappers aim to check our traps fortnightly all year round.
 Our paid coordinator supports trappers, laises with the community, agencies, services trapping gear, manages rosters & collates & reports trapping data and fine tunes the methods to support best practice trapping.
+For other species we are targeting rats and possums using self setting AT220 traps that continue working after a possum or rat kill (unlike our mustelid traps that need resetting).

 More detail